mrismanaziz/Reforestation/README.md

-## What did the beaver say to the tree?
-It's been nice gnawing you.
+## Two peanuts were walking down the street.
+One was a salted.